Skip to main content

 Terms & Conditions

-- Applications will close on Friday, 12th September.
-Applicants will be informed of the outcome no later than by Monday 15th September.
+• Applications will close on Friday, 12th December.
+Applicants will be informed of the outcome no later than 5 pm on Thursday 18th December.

 What is Ocean Youth?